Locations:

 The best facilities have a team of experts to help guide people through pre-surgery counseling and give ongoing support afterward.

-“Patients have the best chance of success when supported by an experienced medical team that includes surgeons, bariatric medical physicians, nurses, psychologists, endocrinologists, and dietitians,” says Dr. Cha.
+“Patients have the best chance of success when supported by an experienced medical team that includes surgeons, bariatric medical physicians, nurses, psychologists, endocrinologists and dietitians,” he continues.

 Dietary adjustments after bariatric surgery

-With their smaller stomachs, people who have had the surgery need to eat very slowly and take tiny bites.
+With smaller stomachs, people who’ve had surgery need to eat very slowly and take tiny bites.

 Advertisement

-From weight loss to overall health benefits, talk to your doctor if you’re a candidate for bariatric surgery and how you can be on your way to a healthy lifestyle.
+From weight loss to overall health benefits, talk to a doctor if you’re a candidate for bariatric surgery and about how you can be on your way to a healthier lifestyle.

 Related Articles